rayfrank/Domainverse254KE/README.md

 # Domainverse254KE
 A  mobile app that turns .KE domain search into a walk-around experience.
 Type a word → domain ideas appear in the city → walk into one to “pick” it → add to cart.
-What you can do
+It also includes a normal application aprat from the gamified version where you can just acquire domains What you can do

 Search